Combinatorial Algorithm for Tropical Linearly Factorized Programming: Finding Local Optima

-If TLFacP \Cref{eq:objective}--\Cref{eq:const} is bounded below, then there exists a global optimum $x$ such that $\mathcal{G}(x)$ is connected by \Cref{prop:connected}.
-Thus, a global optimum is obtained by enumerating all the spanning trees of $\mathcal{G}$ and constructing the corresponding vectors.
+\begin{remark} If $\mathcal{G}(x)$ is connected, we can reconstruct the solution $x$ from the tangent digraph $\mathcal{G}(x)$ as follows.
+Fix $x_1$ to any finite value.
+If $(u_k,1) \in E_1(x)$ and $(u_k,j) \in E_1(x)$ for some $k \in [p]$, then we have $c_{k,1}+x_1 = c_{k,j} + x_j$, resulting $x_j = c_{k,1} + x_1 - c_{k,j}$.
+Other entries of $x$ can be determined recursively in a similar way.
+If the TLFacP \eqref{eq:objective}--\eqref{eq:const} is bounded below, then there exists a global optimum $x$ such that $\mathcal{G}(x)$ is connected by \Cref{prop:connected}.
+Thus, a global optimum is obtained by enumerating all spanning trees of $\mathcal{G}$ and constructing the corresponding vectors.
 Although some vectors may be infeasible, we can find a feasible solution with the minimum objective value among them.
 Such a solution is a global optimum, if it exists.
 The number of spanning trees of $\mathcal{G}$ rapidly grows as $n$, $m$, and/or $p$ get larger.
 If all entries of $A$ and $C$ are finite, then $\mathcal{G}$ is a complete bipartite graph with vertices $V$ and $U \cup W$, which has $n^{m+p-1} (m+p)^{n-1}$ spanning trees, e.g.,~\cite{Jungnickel2013}.
-Hence, algorithms to find a local optimum are still meaningful.
+Hence, efficient algorithms to find a local optimum are still meaningful. \end{remark}

-\subsection{Finding feasible descent directions by minimum $s$-$t$ cut problem.}
+\subsection{Finding Feasible Descent Directions by Minimum $s$-$t$ Cut Problem}